-Lecture Scheduled Type :
+Lecture Scheduled Type:

-- Unless the university's rules change, this class is being taught face-to-face mode.
+- Unless the university's rules change, this class is being taught through as face-to-face mode.
 Nevertheless, I might apply zoom from the classroom, and it will be up to the discretion of students on whether to use Zoom or be present in class.
-Regardless, attendance is required. - We will be using a combination of ZOOM, Canvas my personal web site for course content delivery, announcements, most assessments, and/or assignment submission. - Successfully completing the requirements of the course places more responsibility on the shoulders of the student.
+Regardless, attendance is required. - Note: Students who must isolate or quarantine should report to Bobcat Trace (https://bobcattrace.sa.txstate.edu/home/index.php)and can participate remotely via associated Zoom meetings. - We will be using a combination of ZOOM, Canvas and my personal web site for course content delivery, announcements, most assessments, and/or assignment submission.

+- Successfully completing the requirements of the course places more responsibility on the shoulders of the student.
 Staying engaged is vital to the learning process.
 Practice is especially important when learning to write efficient, readable code that is easily maintainable. - Should you attend the class through zoom, you are required to have a working camera and a working microphone.
-You will be required to leave your camera on during Zoom lecture meetings.

-- Should you attend the class face-to-face, it is highly recommended that you wear mask that covers both your mouth and nose the entire class time.
-This is to protect you and everyone's health in the class and around. - Should you attend the class face-to-face, you will not allowed to use a cell phone during the lectures.
+You will be required to leave your camera on during Zoom lecture meetings. - Should you attend the class face-to-face, it is highly recommended that you wear mask that covers both your mouth and nose the entire class time.
+This is to protect you and everyone's health in the class and around.

-Instructor: Husain Gholoom
+INSTRUCTOR: Husain Gholoom